 Face masks and disinformation

-Face masks are mandatory for employees and passengers in public transport, employees and customers in stores and shops, and employees in restaurants and bars.
-Customers in bars and restaurants do not need to wear face masks while seated.
+Face masks used to be are mandatory for employees and passengers in public transport, employees and customers in stores and shops, and employees in restaurants and bars.
+Customers in bars and restaurants did not need to wear face masks while seated.

 Croats are traditionally stubborn and reckless so there’s no surprise we are not wearing masks all the time.
 Not something easily done in 32°C either.
-I’m not sure what everyone else’s excuse is, but the fact is tourists don’t care about wearing masks either.
+I’m not sure what everyone else’s excuse is, but the fact is tourists care little about wearing masks either.
+Financial penalties here are significantly lower than most other countries.

-There’s a lot of disinformation and fearmongering in foreign media right now.
-Countries like Austria are actively running marketing campaigns telling their residents not to visit Croatia, but instead stay (and more importantly spend money) in their own country.
+There’s been a lot of disinformation and fearmongering in foreign media.
+Countries like Austria were actively running marketing campaigns telling their residents not to visit Croatia, but instead stay (and more importantly spend money) in their own country.
 Their media is literally posting fake news: one year old news about polluted sea is being presented as last week’s.

 Yes, our sea got polluted too many times last year.
 Yes, Croats do not wear face masks unless mandatory.
 You should not trust our corrupt and lying government and institutions and their official number of COVID-19 infections.